rcalixte/wayland-book/src/protocol-design/interfaces-reqs-events.md

 This is a snippet of a session - the surface was allocated earlier and assigned an ID of 10.
-When the server receives this message, it looks up the object with ID 10 and knows it's a `wl_surface` instance (and where to find its own state for that object).
-Knowing it's a `wl_surface`, it looks up the request with opcode 2: damage.
-Based on this it knows to expect four integers as the arguments, and it can decode the message and dispatch it for processing internally.
+When the server receives this message, it looks up the object with ID 10 and finds that its a `wl_surface` instance.
+Knowing this, it looks up the signature for the request with opcode 2.
+It then knows to expect four integers as the arguments, and it can decode the message and dispatch it for processing internally.

 ## Events